 There is a comprehensive teaching methodology and mechanisms.
-Ctl Eurocollege exploits ample experience to deliver a thoughtful teaching and learning design and delivery of the Diploma.
-The program is built with student needs in mind and this shows clearly.
+Although P.A.
+College is of small size, it appears the College has given appropriate consideration to the overall teaching and learning design and delivery of the proposed program.
+The program is built with student needs in mind.
+Overall, the educational process comes across as well-structured, effective and well-implemented.
+Former accreditations have helped towards that end.
 There are well-documented academic procedures involving the Head of the Business Department, the teaching staff and the students.
 The management of the program of study does not encounter any problems.
-Overall, the educational process is well-structured, effective and well-implemented.
 The College successfully applies the ECTS.

 The assessment system and criteria regarding student course performance are clear, adequate and well-communicated to the students.
 There is good evidence of structured and well-organized taught material (lecture presentations, good blending of theoretical material and practice, independent study etc).
-All teaching material are readily available to students via the College's electronic platform.
+All teaching material are readily available to students.